TheComamba/EldamoToAnki/README.md

 # Usage

-Some lists can be found in the [`output`](https://github.com/TheComamba/EldamoToAnki/tree/main/output) folder of this repository.
+Some lists can be found in the [`output`][output] folder of this repository.
 They are ready to be imported.
 They do not include any names or phrases.
 The lists are:
-- Khuzdul (The number of words is tiny, this is primarily for testing.)
+- Adunaic (ca. 200 words)
+- Black Speech (ca. 40 words)
+- Khuzdul (ca. 40 words)
+- Noldorin (ca. 1400 words)
-- Quenya
+- Quenya (ca. 2600 words)
-- Quenya plus Neo-Quenya
+- Quenya plus Neo-Quenya (ca. 5300 words)
-- Sindarin
+- Sindarin (ca. 1400 words)
-- Sindarin plus Neo-Sindarin
+- Sindarin plus Neo-Sindarin (ca. 2900 words)
+- Telerin (ca. 200 words)

 Thanks to the very structured [input data][eldamo-data] curated by [Paul Strack][pfstrack], it is extremely easy to add more languages to that list.
 Just drop me an issue and I'll do that for you.